 Your dentist will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.

-If you need to have teeth removed before dental implant surgery, your dentist may be able to remove a tooth and put an implant straight into your tooth socket – this is called an immediate implant.
-However, usually your dentist will fit the implant after a few weeks, which is called an immediate-delayed implant.
-Sometimes he or she will fit it after several months once your tooth is removed and your jawbone has had time to heal – this is called a delayed implant.
+If you’re having any teeth removed before dental implant surgery, your dentist may be able to put an implant straight into your tooth socket.
+This is called an immediate implant.
+If this isn’t possible, your dentist will fit the implant after a few weeks, which is called an immediate-delayed implant.
+Sometimes he or she will fit it after several months once your jawbone has had time to heal – this is called a delayed implant.

 Immediate and delayed implants can be done in one or two stages.

-Your dentist may attach artificial teeth on the same day you have the implant.
-Usually, however, you will need to wait between three and eight months to allow your mouth to heal.
-Your dentist may fit a temporary bridge or partial dentures so you can't see the spaces between your remaining teeth.
-If you have complete dentures, they can be adjusted so that you can wear them throughout this time.
+Your dentist may attach artificial teeth on the same day that you have the implant.
+However, usually you will need to wait between three and six months to allow your mouth to heal.
+Your dentist may fit a temporary bridge or partial dentures so you can't see the spaces between your teeth.
+If you usually wear complete dentures, they can be adjusted so that you can wear them throughout this time.

-After your mouth has healed, you will have a second, smaller surgical procedure to uncover the gum over the top of the implant if necessary.
-Your dentist will then fit your artificial teeth onto the implant.
-The teeth may be fixed permanently or attached in a way that allows you to remove them for cleaning.
+After your mouth has healed, you will have a second operation to uncover the gum over the top of the implant.
+Your dentist will then fit your artificial tooth or teeth onto the implant.
+The teeth may be fixed in place or you may be able to remove them when you need to clean them.
 Your dentist will ensure that they fit properly, match your other teeth and feel comfortable.